jmxhyz/svgRaster/README.md

 ## Settings

 There are several settings to play with here.
+If you use something other than Inkscape then you might need to change SVG_DPI.
 The Power Min and Power Max settings need to be changed to match your desired effect and machine.
 Setting a Power Min below your fire threshold will cause the script to skip the lighter colors which is sometimes desired.

 ## Image Processing